sylus/website/content/page/resume.md

 4. Provide best practice application architecture for containers as well as tools for tools such as Kustomize and Helm.
 5. Provide a DevSecOps oriented CI/CD pipeline leveraging the key principles laid out by the US DoD
 6. Assist the Data Analytics as a Service project using their own dedicated auto-scaling cluster as well as tools such as Kubeflow
-7. Providing the organization with an Authority to Operate through strict adherance to ITSG-33 Security Controls and alignemt with CIS Benchmarks
+7. Providing the organization with an Authority to Operate through strict adherance to ITSG-33 Security Controls and alignment with CIS Benchmarks
 8. Ensure our departmental status as a pathfinder organization is met through open source of the majority of our tools
 9. Sharing all of our experiences, lessons learned through various presentations made to numerous departments as well as Stratosphere